 Want to come face-to-face with our incredible wildlife and extend your students' learning in their environment?
 Book in an excursion to one of our three amazing zoos.

-Use the activities in the teaching guide (below) to spark children’s curiosity before their online workshop.
+Use the activities in the Teaching Guide (below) and Student Workbook to spark students’ curiosity before their online workshop.

 Connect and Understand

-Through guided discussions, children will learn about how animals, plants and people are all connected and how to care for the environment – just as the Wurundjeri people do.
+Through story, song and guided investigations children will learn about how animals, plants and people are all connected and how to care for the environment – just as the Wurundjeri people do.

 Use activities in the Teaching Guide and Student Workbook to deepen students’ learning back at school.